The replication of equivalence studies

 Equivalence designs have been used for many years now, especially in clinical trials and pharmacokinetics, and the methodology has been extensively discussed.
-Nevertheless, there has been little interest so far in situations where the original study has an equivalence design and the replication aims to confirm this equivalence.
-The primary aim of this paper is to fill this gap and to present methodology to analyze and design equivalence replication studies, and to do so, we will adapt approaches used in the replication of superiority studies.
-Two analysis strategies are compared: the two-trials rule \citep{Senn2021}, which requires two significant findings, and the sceptical $p$-value approach, which is a reverse-Bayes method developed by \citet{Held2020} and recently extended by \citet{HeldMichPaw2021} and \citet{Micheloud2023}.
-In \citet{Micheloud2023}, \hlbb{a} recalibration gives rise to the \emph{controlled} sceptical $p$-value, ensuring the same Type-I error rate as the two-trials rule when the true effect is null in both studies.
+Similarly, replication studies are very popular nowadays, and numerous methods for their design and analysis in the superiority setting have been proposed.
+However, there has been little interest so far in combining the two topics: the original study has an equivalence design and the replication aims to confirm this equivalence.
+The primary aim of this paper is hence to fill this gap and to present methodology to analyze and design equivalence replication studies.
+In particular, we investigate in detail the theoretical properties and the error rates of applying the TOST procedure twice (simply called the two-trials rule here) as proposed in \citet{Pawel2023}.
+Furthermore, we develop the `sceptical TOST procedure', which stems from the sceptical $p$-value \citep{Held2020}, a reverse-Bayes method to assess replicability in superiority studies.
+In \citet{Micheloud2023}, a recalibration gives rise to the \emph{controlled} sceptical $p$-value, ensuring the same Type-I error rate as the two-trials rule when the true effect is null in both studies.
 The controlled sceptical $p$-value has a number of advantages over the two-trials rule in the superiority setting, which are summarized in Section~\ref{sec:scTOST}.

-The paper is structured as follows: The two-trials rule and the controlled sceptical $p$-value are adapted to the equivalence setting and their properties are described in Section~\ref{sec:methods}.
+The paper is structured as follows: The two-trials rule applied to equivalence studies and the sceptical TOST procedure are presented and their properties are described in Section~\ref{sec:methods}.
 The two methods are then further compared in Section~\ref{sec:power} with a focus on power and Type-I error rate.
 Sample size calculations for an equivalence replication study using the information provided by the original result are described in Section~\ref{sec:design}.
 Finally, some discussion is provided in Section~\ref{sec:discussion}.
 Two study pairs from \citet{Errington2021} are presented in Section~\ref{sec:runningex}, and will be used as running examples.